mosip/commons/kernel/kernel-idgenerator-machineid/README.md

 # Kernel Idgenerator Machineid

 ## Overview
-This api provides funtions related to generation of Machine ID.
+This API provides functions related to generation of Machine ID.

 ## Usage